alrasek/string-version-comparison/README.md

 # string-version-comparison
+Util file with methods for getting text with differences from changing old to new version of given text.
 Comparing old and new versions of String.
 Result is a string with highlighted by tag words which have changed.
 Methods:
 * **getComparisonString** :